mhweiner/autorel/README.md

 ## Avoiding Breaking Changes

-You may want to add the version number to the npx command to prevent breaking changes in the future.
-For example, `npx autorel@^2 --publish --run 'echo "Next version is ${NEXT_VERSION}"'`
+If using the `npx` command, you may want to append the version number to prevent breaking changes in the future.
+You can do this by appending `@^` followed by the major version number.

+Example: `npx autorel@^2`

 # Example Usage (Library)